yapjoonsiong/tp/docs/DeveloperGuide.md

 2. When `addClass` is called in `module` , `ScheduleList` parses the input from the user and splits the information into the relevant information.
 The information is then used to generate a new instance of `Schedule` which is then added to the list.
-3. `toString()` prints out all relevant schedule information in a list format.
-This is done by going through the list and printing `Schedule` one after another.

 Notes about ScheduleList